-Field trial was conducted in Hickson, ND in 2010.
-Precipitated calcium carbonate was applied at 0, 5, 10 and 15 tons/A (wet weight) and incorporated in November 2009.
-The Hickson site was inoculated on May 20, 2010 with R. solani AG 2-2 IIIB grown on barley and applied at 32 lbs/A. The inoculum was incorporated to about two inch depth just before planting.
+Field trial was conducted in Hickson, ND in 2011.
+Precipitated calcium carbonate (PCC) was applied at 0, 5, 10 and 15 tons/A (wet weight) and incorporated in November 2009.
+The Hickson site was inoculated on 19 May, 2011 with R. solani AG 2-2 IIIB grown on barley and applied at 15 lbs/A. The inoculum was incorporated to about two inch depth.
 The experimental design was a split-plot with different rates of precipitated calcium carbonate as the main plot and a Rhizoctonia susceptible and resistant variety as the sub-plots with four replicates.
 Precipitated calcium carbonate was applied to blocks that were 44 ft wide and 60 ft long.
 A glyphosate tolerant Rhizoctonia susceptible and a glyphosate tolerant Rhizoctonia resistant variety (Proprietary materials, Crystal Beet Seed) were planted in the center of each block in strips that were 11 ft wide and 30 ft long.
 A Rhizoctonia resistant variety was planted as a border on each side of the strips.
-Plots were planted to stand on 20 May.
-Seeds were also treated with Tachigaren at 45 g/kg seed to provide early season protection against Aphanomyces cochlioides, and Poncho-Beta to provide protection against insect pests.
+Plots were planted to stand on 3 June with seeds treated with Tachigaren at 45 g/kg seed to provide early season protection against Aphanomyces cochlioides, and Poncho-Beta to provide protection against insect pests.
 Counter 15G was applied at 11.9 lbs/A to provide protection against insect pests.
 Weeds were controlled with four applications of glyphosate.
-The site was fertilized as recommended for sugarbeet on 19 April; the fertilizer was incorporated with a Kongskilde field cultivator on 20 April.
+The site was fertilized as recommended for sugarbeet on 5 May; the fertilizer was incorporated by the grower-cooperator on 6 May.

 Stand counts were taken during the season and at harvest.
-The middle two-rows of plots were harvested on 4 October and weights were recorded.
-The harvested roots were rated (0-7 scale) and samples (12-15 roots) from each plot, not including roots on the ends of plots, were analyzed for quality at American Crystal Sugar Company tare laboratory at East Grand Forks, MN.
+The middle two-rows of plots were harvested on 21 September and weights were recorded.
+Samples (12-15 roots) from each plot, not including roots on the ends of plots, were analyzed for quality at American Crystal Sugar Company tare laboratory at East Grand Forks, MN.
 The data analysis was performed with the ANOVA procedure of the Agriculture Research Manager, version 8 software package (Gylling Data Management Inc., Brookings, South Dakota, 2010).
 The least significant difference (LSD) test was used to compare treatments when the F-test for treatments was significant.